Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Concluding Remarks

 In this work, we developed a generalized framework for Heider balance dynamics in which each interpersonal relation is assigned its own social temperature.
 By formulating the model through heterogeneous social temperatures, we established a mean-field description that connects the classical theory of structural balance with concepts from disordered and higher-order interacting systems.

 This perspective revealed how collective opinion states depend not only on the average level of social volatility but on the entire distribution of temperature heterogeneity.
-In particular, the tail structure of the inverse-temperature distribution leads to qualitatively distinct phase behaviors.
+In particular, the tail structure of the inverse temperature distribution leads to qualitatively distinct phase behaviors.
 While increasing dispersion generally destabilizes polarized states for light-tailed distributions, heavy-tailed distributions admit a robust regime in which polarized states persist whenever the mean temperature is low enough, regardless of the level of fluctuations.
-This difference between the behaviors in the phase diagram reveals the role of low-temperature links in Heider dynamics, which stabilize the polarized phase if their ratio is sufficient.
-In fact, even a simple two temperature, double-delta distribution model can stabilize the polarized state if one temperature is low enough.
-See the detailed discussion in Sec.~VI of SM.
+This difference between the behaviors in the phase diagram reveals the role of low temperature links in Heider dynamics, which stabilize the polarized phase if their ratio is sufficient.
+In fact, even a simple two temperature, double-delta distribution model can stabilize the polarized state if one temperature is low enough, as the result in Sec.~\ref{subsec_double_delta}.

-Moreover, we also derived the universal bounds for the critical transition, where the homogeneous-temperature limit, corresponding to a delta distribution, provides a universal lower bound for the critical mean of general inverse-temperature distributions.
+Moreover, we also derived the universal bounds for the critical transition, where the homogeneous-temperature limit, corresponding to a delta distribution, provides a universal lower bound for the critical mean of general inverse temperature distributions.

 The present results open up several directions for future research.
 A natural next step is to move beyond the mean-field approximation and investigate the role of fluctuations.
 Analytical approaches from statistical field theory or numerical techniques could shed light on detailed phase structures in this setting~\cite{bagherikalhor2021heider,umantsev2012field,babaee2022individual}.